SGN Safe & Warm scheme

 CSE is working with SGN to help create a network of community organisations that can provide much-needed support for people struggling with the current cost-of-living crisis.
 The scheme is called Safe and Warm and has been running since December 2022.

-The aim of the scheme is to Safe and Warm provides funding and support for local initiatives helping customers with carbon monoxide safety and alleviating fuel poverty.
+Safe and Warm provides funding and support for local initiatives helping customers with carbon monoxide safety and alleviating fuel poverty.

 It gives grants of £30,000 to £40,000 to small organisations who support people in high-vulnerability locations who are in need of help to stay safe and warm over the colder winter period.

-We’re looking for small grassroots organisations who:
+The focus is on small grassroots organisations who:

-- Have experience in working with hard-to-reach and seldom heard groups.
+- Have experience in working with hard-to-reach and seldom-heard groups.

 - Are embedded in their local area and able to connect with individuals who may not otherwise access support.